-The department currently consists of four teaching staff, and we are now seeking to recruit a new full-time or part-time teacher, due to a retirement.
+The department currently consists of four teaching staff.
 The new teacher will be warmly welcomed into what is a fantastic established team, with a real mix of experience and expertise, and an excellent set of results in recent years.
 The school has a total of ten science laboratories, served by an excellent team of technicians.
-One of the labs was only recently added this year, as part of a wider school appeal to improve facilities.
-The department runs a number of extra-curricular and enrichment activities including participation in the Chemistry Olympiad.
+One of the labs was only recently added, as part of a wider school appeal to improve facilities.
+The department runs a number of extra-curricular and enrichment activities including participation in the

+Chemistry Olympiad.

-The successful candidate will find themselves teaching chemistry at GCSE and A Level and may also take some Year 7 and 8 Science classes.
+The successful candidate will find themselves teaching chemistry at GCSE and, potentially, A Level and may also take some Year 7 and 8 Science classes.